KostasKats/StockMarketSignalGenerator/README.md

 📈 Stock Trading Signal Generator – Algorithmic Strategies for Smarter Trading

-This repository is designed to generate high-precision stock trading signals using Python and technical analysis.
-It integrates moving averages (MA), RSI, MACD, and reversal signals to identify buy and sell opportunities across different investment strategies (short-term, mid-term, and long-term).
+This repository is designed to generate high-precision stock trading signals using Python and technical analysis. <br> It integrates moving averages (MA), RSI, MACD, and reversal signals to identify buy and sell opportunities across different investment strategies (short-term, mid-term, and long-term).

 🔹 Key Features: